mmikowski/hi_score/README.md

     xhi>  END Stage 00 help
 ```

----
-## Planned enhancements
-- `setup` state : auto-create `xhi_state.json` if required
-- `setup` prereq: Implement environment prequisites and `lib/xhi_state.json`
-- `build` number: Create build directory like `dist/\<build-number\>`
-- `build` link  : Link `dist/latest` to latest build
-- `cover` report: Move to `dist/\<build-number\>` directories
-- `dev_start, prod_start` HTTPS : Use LetsEncrypt to use HTTPS by default
-- `dev_start, prod_start` HTTP/2: Configure for HTTP/2 if feasible
-- Move tools from Bash to NodeJS
-- `build` convert: buildify Bash to JS, use `package.json` config
-- `build` convert: superpack Perl to JS, use `package.json` config
-- Test load times using remote server
-- `deploy` implement: Add configuration and capability
-- examples: Increase richness of example app

----
-## The xhi tool
-This `xhi` tool automates almost every conceivable stage of the SPA development process using the best practice researched by the hi_score team.
-The configuration is stored in the NPM `package.json` file and is used to support many [NPM lifecycle scripts][_38].

 ### Get help
-The `xhi` tool help is integrated and extensive.
-Type `xhi help all` to see all stage available as shown in the [Benefits](#benfits) section.
-One can see detailed help on use by including a `-v` flag as shown below.
+The `xhi` tool help is detailed and extensive.
+We have deleted many sections of this document because the information is now directly integrated  One can see detailed help on a stage or range of stages by including a `-v` flag as shown below.

 ```
-  $ xhi help dev_lint
+  $ xhi help dev_lint -v
     xhi>  START Stage 00 help
     xhi>  08 dev_lint:
     xhi>    Check lint quality of changed JS code. xhi>    Files in 'vendor' directors are ignored. xhi>    Four tests are performed on each file: